BWS COVID-19 UPDATES

 Water Matters -- developed by the Board of Water Supply (BWS) to better connect with customers and to keep them informed about our efforts to provide a safe, dependable, and affordable water supply -- is distributed about once a quarter with customer water bills, online, and at neighborhood board meetings.

-WaterSmart is a free service available to BWS residential customers with tips and tools to help them manage their water use and bill.
+This free service, available to BWS residential customers, provides tips & tools to help manage their water use & bill.

 Starting January 1, 2017, bill payment via credit card will be available for single-family residential customers only.